khutula/VBA-challenge/README.md

 ### Introduction
 The purpose of this homework assignment was to create a VBA code to analyze and summarize multiple years of stock data.

-For each year, each Ticker symbol is summmarized by Yearly Change, Percent Change, and Total Stock Volume.
-Additionally, Greatest Percent Increase, Greatest Percent Decrease, and Greatest Total Volume for each year are provided with the Ticker Symbol and Value.

 <a name="objectives"></a>
 ### Objectives
 Write a VBA code that: